-As of 1 January 2021, new rules apply for providing services between the UK and EU.
-This will affect any new contracts you close with employers or employees.
+After Brexit, new rules apply for providing services between the UK and EU.
+This affects any new contracts you close with employers or employees.
 Do you conduct business in the UK?
-You will have to find out how your situation changes and what you should do.
+Find out how your situation has changed and what you should do.

 On this page

 This information has been updated according to the agreement between the EU and the UK.
-The government is currently analysing the agreement.
-These pages may change in the weeks to come.
 If you have any questions, please contact Brexitloket (in Dutch).

 - Make sure you discuss the new situation with your employees, suppliers and partners.